RyanDaDeng/laravel-api-module-generator/readme.md

 ## About Code Structure

-I try to make the structure as flexible as possible, there are many extensions can be added.
+I try to make the structure as small as possible, there can be many extension possibly added in.
+However, people usually has their own habit to create their own structure.

-You can check [laravel-file-generator](https://github.com/RyanDaDeng/laravel-file-generator)  project to create your own structure if you want.
+You can also check [laravel-file-generator](https://github.com/RyanDaDeng/laravel-file-generator)  project to create your own structure if you want.

-#### routes.php
+### routes.php

 It's not connected with Laravel, it's just a sample file, you can copy/paste over to your root routes file.
 Delete it if not needed.

-#### Repository-Service Pattern vs Laravel Eloquent
+### Repository-Service Pattern vs Laravel Eloquent
 There is a debate regarding the repository-service pattern in laravel...well, after reading bunch of blogs, articles and my years' experience, I can surely tell you Laravel is not designed for using PURE repository-service pattern like Java/Spring.

 One big concern is that, Eloquent model uses Active Record which is completely different from Data Mapper.
 If you are stil deciding to make PURE repository-service pattern in Laravel, you will end up with a nightmare, massive, duplicate and ugly code as you are re-writing Eloquent model again.